2 Timothy 3:14 “You, however, continue in the things you have learned and become convinced of, knowing from whom you have learned them,”

 Tozer makes a compelling case for christians to have a proper view of God.
 He warns: “The first step down for any church is taken when it surrenders its high opinion of God”.
 He adds: “The man who has a right belief about God is relieved of ten thousand temporal problems”.
 He notes that the greatest sin we can commit is idolatry, that is, creating a false image of who God is.
 He warns; “An idol of the mind is as offensive to God as an idol of the hand”.

 The more we recognize how God has revealed Himself, the more we can gain a right perspective of life itself.

-The process of self realization is not to diminish our value before God, we were valuable enough for God to die upon the cross for our salvation.
-When we realize who we were apart from Christ, we can move on toward all He has for us now.
-Self-denial is to remove all that inhibits so that Spirit of God may work out in us His salvation.
+The process of self realization is not to diminish a person’s value before God, people were valuable enough for God to die upon the cross for salvation.
+If a person realizes who they were apart from Christ, they can move on toward all He has for them now.
+Self-denial is to remove all that inhibits so that Spirit of God may work out His salvation in proper form.

-When we stop relying on the promises of this world, we stop dwelling on how people in our lives let us down, or we no longer hold onto the image we formed of ourselves based off the lies we received when we were young.
+By not relying on the promises of this world, and not dwelling on how people in their lives let them down, the redeemed no longer hold onto the image formed of themselves based off the lies of the world.

-When we gain a right perspective internally, we live out a right pattern externally.
-When we stop trusting in ourselves, we can trust in Christ who loves us and gave Himself for us.
-When we act out of love for Him, that love transcends into a love for others.
-The way godly love is revealed is in accordance with His nature.
-If we dwell on His nature, we realize our position before Him and so it becomes more natural to walk in that understanding.
+When a humble servant of Christ stops trusting in themself, they can trust in the Creator who loves them and gave Himself for them.
+When a believer acts out of love for God, that love transcends into a love for others.
+The way godly love is revealed is in accordance with God’s nature.
+To dwell on His nature is to understand a right position before Him and so it then becomes the natural process to walk in understanding.

-Meditate on the attributes of God and allow the Lord to change your perspective on everything.
-As He reveals new insights, He transforms our inner man, then it is up to us to walk in the truth He imparts.
+Meditating on the attributes of God allows the Lord to change perspective on everything–moving from darkness into light.
+As God reveals new insights from His Word, He transforms the inner man—then it is up to His people to walk in the truth He imparts.